This policy applies to ACM Group Limited (“ACM”) and any of its related entities.

 Access to your personal information

-We are also entitled to charge a reasonable fee for the provision of your personal information.
-We will use our best endeavours to advise you at the time of the request what the cost will be.
+We are also entitled to charge a reasonable fee for the provision of your personal information, and will contact you to discuss the charges that apply, where applicable.

-In certain circumstances we may be permitted to withhold or limit access to your personal information.
-If this happens, we will inform you of the reasons for this where possible.
+In certain circumstances we may be permitted to withhold or limit access to your personal information as permitted by law.
+If this happens, we will inform you including reasons where possible.

 The Privacy Coordinator